steve99808/Marlin-AK-Max/README.md

 Started out of desperation, since I shorted out the factory board and couldn't get an replacement and there wasn't the budget or knowledge to switch to Klipper for that time.
+So this was a budget rebuild with about 120€ in new parts.
+Of course it's more if you don't have the required tools

 Requires basic knowledge of electricity, crimping pliers, multimeter, cables, JST-XH 2.54 and PH2.0 connectors